 Even though the community is expanding, it’s a single-entrance community which keeps traffic to a minimum.

 Rosewood Hills is an established and growing neighborhood in Grain Valley.
-You can choose from three homebuilders, who are building in the 8th phase of development.
+You can choose from three homebuilders, who are building in the 9th phase of development with the 10th phase opening in the Fall of 2020.
+The 10th phase features many personal homesites backing to trees.

 If you like customization or can’t find the home of your dreams, home building is right for you.
 Choose a new construction expert Realtor to guide you through the home building process.